 First, make sure your apologies include most of the following ingredients: a description of the error; acknowledgment of the offense; acceptance of responsibility; a willingness to own the mistake; an explanation; regret, humility and remorse; a request to be forgiven; a credible effort to prevent the error from happening again; and some form of compensation.

 Of course, perfection is in the eye of the forgiver.
-And, sadly enough, these students have not yet received a single apology to work with.
-They deserve hundreds, if not thousands.
+And, sadly enough, these students (at the time of this commentary) had not yet received a single apology to work with.
+They deserved hundreds, if not thousands.